 Together we cultivated around forty varieties of willows on our three willow beds in Norfolk.
 One of our first jobs upon arriving in France was to clear some land to plant a new willow bed which we hope will be producing in the next couple of years.
 We cut willows in January and use these alongside willows from Somerset and France to make a full range of traditional and contemporary work.

 Having moved to France in 2014 we now sell our baskets either direct from our workshop or from our shop page on the website.
 We also attend shows and exhibitions in France and can always be found at the renowned Fete de la Vannerie in Provence, the largest Basket Festival in France, where we exchange techniques with basket makers from all over Europe.
 Many of our designs are influenced by the European baskets we see at the Festival.
-To keep in touch with our Norfolk roots and friends we also still attend the Aylsham Show at Blickling on August Bank Holiday Monday.
-Check our Events page for our dates for 2014.
+To keep in touch with our Norfolk roots and friends we also still attend the Burnham Market Craft Fair every year on the third Saturday in August..
+Check our Events page for our dates for 2016.

 Some past and present customers include David Mellor Design, Bettys & Taylors of Harrogate, Divertimenti, Few and Far Between in London, Bianco Nero Gallery in Yorkshire, The Linen Press, Play to Z Ltd, Interior Designers Colefax & Fowler, Thorp Design and Indigo Design Associates.